YonM/Chess1800/README.md

 =========

 Chess Project for University by Yonathan Maalo.
-The project will contain:
+<br>The project will contain:</p>

-Bitboard - Board Representation
+<br>Bitboard - Board Representation
-Magic Bitboards - For generating Attacks
+<br>Magic Bitboards - For generating Attacks
-Pseudo-Legal Move Generator- To generate moves, legality checked if the move is actually used.
+<br>Pseudo-Legal Move Generator- To generate moves, legality checked if the move is actually used.
-Alpha-Beta - Search algorithm
+<br>Alpha-Beta - Search algorithm
-Iterative Deepening - Enhancement to Alpha-Beta Transposition table - Lookup table for positions for Iterative Deepening.
+<br>Iterative Deepening - Enhancement to Alpha-Beta
+<br>Transposition table - Lookup table for positions for Iterative Deepening.
-Zobrist hashing - For the transposition table
+<br>Zobrist hashing - For the transposition table